 A/B test your message to convert more people into leads

-A/B testing is the closest thing we have to magic.
+A/B testing using the best A/B testing tools is the closest thing we have to magic.
 It let’s us test variations and put them against each other instead of doing the very hard work of coming up with great call to actions or UVPs at the first shot.
 It also allows us to try innovative or creative solutions, never resting on the gut feel or opinion that our first instinct was the best one.

 Here’s another example from Web Profits where they tested the popup CTA for a pretty nice lift.